kat-ash59/FilmQueryProject/README.md

 them in code.  make sure to thoroughly understand table format, data structures, column names, field dependencies......

-and when you are cutting and pasting you queries from mysql workbench and putting over multiple lines make sure you have spaces betwen each word!!!!
+and when you are cutting and pasting you queries from mysql workbench and putting over multiple lines make sure you have spaces between each word!!!!